OISTE/repository/OWGTMCPS.md

 ## 4.11  End of subscription

-“End of Subscription” is understood to occur after the expiration or revocation of a certificate, and it is unique for that particular certificate, not affecting additional subscriptions (if any) that the end entity may hold within the OGTM.
+“End of Subscription” is understood to occur after the expiration or revocation of a certificate, and it is unique for that particular certificate, not affecting additional subscriptions (if any) that the end entity may hold within the OWGTM.

 ## 4.12  Key escrow and recovery

-Key escrow is not permitted for SSL Certificates.
+Key escrow is not permitted for TLS Certificates.

 ### 4.12.1 Key escrow and recovery policy and practices